 Email hosting for accountants: handle tax season without per-seat scaling

 Accounting firms deal with seasonal volume spikes, client document exchange, and multiple partners or staff needing access to shared practice inboxes.
 Per-user pricing makes busy season expensive because every temporary hire or seasonal preparer becomes another seat.
-SHIPMAIL charges per mailbox and includes calendar and contacts for managing tax deadlines and client schedules.
+Shipmail charges per mailbox and includes calendar and contacts for managing tax deadlines and client schedules.

 By Julien